nandincube/inspect4j/README.md

 Make sure you have JDK 17 installed.
 This can be downloaded [here](https://www.oracle.com/java/technologies/downloads/#java17).

 ### Java version
-The tool `inspect4j` uses Java SE 17.0.
+`inspect4j` has been tested using Java SE 17.0.

 ### Operative System
-The tool `inspect4py` has been tested in Unix and Windows 11(22621.3007).
+`inspect4py` has been tested in Unix and Windows 11(22621.3007).

 ### Installation from code